-Renters are increasingly looking for high rise living options, and for good reason.
-The advantages of high rise living in apartments can be substantial: a doorman to accept packages while you’re at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, among countless other benefits.
-High rises are on the rise.
+Renters are increasingly looking for high-rise living options, and for good reasons.
+The many advantages of high-rise apartment living include a doorman to accept packages while you’re at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, and more.
+High-rises, in other words, are on the rise.

-But not all high rises are the same.
-One “$1,800 1 bedroom” apartment can vary dramatically from another just down the street.
-One might be in the quieter, commuter oriented South Loop while the other is in a hub for dining and nightlife (River North).
-One might have excellent shower pressure and WiFi, while the other doesn’t have heat for the first two weeks of winter and paper thin walls.
-One might be above Whole Foods, while another is 30 minutes from a grocery store.
+But, not all high-rises are created equal.
+One “$1,800, 1-bedroom” apartment can vary dramatically from another just down the street.
+The first might be located in the quieter, commuter-oriented South Loop, while the second sits amidst a hub for dining and nightlife in River North.
+One might have excellent shower pressure and WiFi, while the other lacks heat for the first two weeks of winter and comes with paper-thin walls.
+The first might sit above Whole Foods, while the second is 30 minutes away from the nearest grocery store.

 About Our Methodology:

-More than 1,300 of the reviews we’ve gathered were on “full-amenity” apartment buildings.
-Each of these reviews gave feedback on their overall experience as well as the quality of a building’s surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).
+More than 1,300 of the reviews we gathered on our apartment review site focused on “full-amenity” apartment buildings.
+Each reviewer gave feedback on their overall experience as well as the quality of a building’s surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).

-We did a simple regression of these categories (neighborhood, in-unit experience, management, amenities, and doormen/security) on the overall experience.
-We also took a look at the distribution of these categories, subject to a “5-Star” experience, which is what everyone deserves.
+We performed a statistical regression of these categories (neighborhood, in-unit experience, management, amenities, and doormen/security) on the overall experience.
+We also took a look at the distribution of these categories, subject to a “5-Star” experience, which we believe everyone deserves.

 - In-Unit Experience

-To give you a sense for just how important this factor is in our assessment: we received 411 5-star reviews for high-rise apartments.
-79% of these gave 5-Stars for “In-Unit Experience”, while 99% gave at least 4-stars.
+To give you a sense of just how important this factor is in our assessment: we received 411 5-star reviews for high-rise apartments.
+79% of these gave 5-Stars for “In-Unit Experience,” while 99% gave at least 4-stars.

 If a building you’re looking at doesn’t have at least 4 stars for this category, you may want to look elsewhere.

-Our hypothesis: apartment renters understand that they’re paying for convenience and expect a lot from buildings.
+Our hypothesis: apartment renters understand that they’re paying for convenience and expect excellent service from buildings.
 If a management team doesn’t respond or address issues quickly, it can drag down an otherwise great experience.
-That said, many happy renters were willing to accept less than perfection.

-Good thing every AptAmigo apartment building review has qualitative and quantitative feedback on management.
+Good thing every AptAmigo apartment building review provides qualitative and quantitative feedback on management.

-The number of buildings and variety of neighborhoods make apartment searching exciting, but at the same time, hard to choose from.
+The number of available buildings and variety of neighborhoods make apartment searching exciting, but at the same time, makes it hard to choose.
 Are you a Downtown or an off-the-beaten-path kinda person?
-Whichever you are, there are amazing views in any high-rise apartment in the area.
+Whichever you are, high-rise apartments in your neck of the woods will offer amazing views.

-It’s no surprise that a neighborhood’s vibe, as well as access to restaurants, nightlife, grocery stores, and the highway, are really important to high-rise renters.
-Neighborhood commentary is among our most common qualitative feedback.
+It’s no surprise that high-rise renters prioritize a neighborhood’s vibe, as well as access to restaurants, nightlife, grocery stores, and the highway.
+Indeed, neighborhood commentary is among our most common qualitative feedback.

-Based on the distribution below, finding your perfect neighborhood and sticking to it throughout your search is the best approach.
+Based on the takeaways listed below, finding your perfect neighborhood and sticking to it throughout your search is the best approach.
 Even though it ranks at #3, getting the location right is necessary for a 5-star experience.
 After all, every neighborhood will contain buildings with great management to choose from, and once you pinpoint your ideal location, you can find a place with most or all of the in-unit features on your wishlist.

-Many of our reviewers have shared experiences on multiple buildings and neighborhoods.
-Most of them wish they skipped the first step and got to where they are today.
+Many of our reviewers shared experiences on multiple buildings and neighborhoods.
+Most of them wish they skipped the first step and landed in their current homes sooner.

 This was easily the most surprising result for us.

-Much of the convenience I cited at the beginning of this post shows up as an “amenity” in our apartment reviews (fitness center, pool, communal space, grills, etc.) and yet it has less impact than the three categories mentioned above (1/4 as much as “In-Unit” and 1/2 of “Management”).
+Much of the convenience we cited at the beginning of this post shows up as an “amenity” in our apartment reviews (fitness center, pool, communal space, grills, etc.), and yet amenities impact the resident experience less than the three categories mentioned above (1/4 as much as “In-Unit” and 1/2 of “Management”).

-Our hypothesis: it’s a lot easier to understand the value of a nice gym, pool, or communal space before moving in (and that it’s included in our monthly rent!).
-The gap between expectations and reality is much narrower than with In-Unit, Management, or Neighborhood, which are more frequent sources of surprise.
+Our hypothesis: it’s easier to understand the value of a nice gym, pool, or communal space before moving in (and how those perks become part of our monthly rent).
+The gap between expectations and reality is much narrower than with in-unit, management, or neighborhood factors, which are more frequent sources of surprise.

 That said, many of our reviewers LOVE their building’s amenities.
-Just make sure you’re comfortable paying for them (and will actually use them) before you move in.
+Just make sure you feel comfortable paying for them (and will actually use them) before you take the plunge.

-A smiling, familiar face is something many high rise living residents see in their lobby every day.
-Surprisingly (to us at least), this didn’t correlate strongly with overall experience.
-This category was 1/4th the impact of In-Unit Experience, and about 1/2 of a building’s Neighborhood.
+A smiling, familiar face is something many high-rise residents see in their lobby every day.
+Surprisingly (to us at least), this didn’t correlate strongly with the overall experience.
+This category exhibited 1/4th the impact of in-unit experience, and about 1/2 of a building’s neighborhood.

-If a reviewer felt like there were any security issues with a building, it’s basically game over for “5-Stars”.
-So while this might not be the most impactful category, we’re confident buildings will continue to invest in high quality staff to the benefit of renters.
+If a reviewer felt like there were any security issues with a building, it was basically game over for “5-Stars.”
+So, while this might not constitute the most impactful category, we’re confident buildings will continue to invest in high-quality staff to the benefit of renters.

-Our takeaway: Make sure the other four categories meet your expectations before you sign the next lease.
+Our conclusion: Assess whether the other four categories meet your expectations before you sign the next lease.

-Make sure building management is responsive to requests and issues
+- Make sure building management responds to requests and issues.

 - Do a little extra work to find your ideal neighborhood.
 So many people we’ve talked to use neighborhoods interchangeably, but the ratings of those neighborhoods vary a great deal depending on personal preference.